fbcsptoolbox/fbcsptoolbox.github.io/publications.md

 filename: publications.md
 ---

-### The following list shows the list of publications that have used FBCSP in similar settings as this toolbox.
+### The following shows the list of publications that have used FBCSP in similar settings as this toolbox.

 1. Ang, Kai Keng, et al. "Filter bank common spatial pattern algorithm on BCI competition IV datasets 2a and 2b."
 Frontiers in neuroscience 6 (2012): 39.